tsteindl/clockify-timeular/README.md

 # TODO
 - make it so that it searches projects and tasks with text (also workspace)
+- create proj if doesnt exist
+- fix stuff with venv

 - pomodoro
 - more features (tags?)
 - auto generate files in appdata
+- improve user interaction for updating tasks (maybe like in timeular)